truffle-box/optimism-box/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 This Truffle Optimism Box provides you with the boilerplate structure necessary to start coding for Optimism's Ethereum Layer 2 solution.
-For detailed information on how Optimism works, please see their documentation [here](http://community.optimism.io/docs/developers/integration.html#).
+For detailed information on how Optimism works, please see the documentation [here](http://community.optimism.io/docs/developers/integration.html#).

 As a starting point, this box contains only the SimpleStorage Solidity contract.
 Including minimal code was a conscious decision as this box is meant to provide the initial building blocks needed to get to work on Optimism without pushing developers to write any particular sort of application.
 With this box, you will be able to compile, migrate, and test Optimistic Solidity code against a variety of Optimism test networks.